// pitschek.net — a personal site that boots like an OS

 Hides easter eggs

-There are at least 3 secrets on this page.
+There are at least 4 secrets on this page.
 You found one already.
 Keep looking.
-Or don't.
-I'm a comment, not a cop.
+Or type help in the shell below.

 🕵️ SECRET UNLOCKED

-You clicked the easter egg card.
+You found the easter egg.
 Here are some actual facts about this setup:

 for a Bitwarden bug